leohentschker/vslint/README.md

 | `log`                     | `string` or `winston.Logger`  | `info`                    | Allows you to set a log level or pass in a custom Winston logger.
 | `strict`                  | `boolean`                    | `true`                    | If true, this test will fail if any of the rules fail.
 If false, the test will pass and the snapshot will be logged with the failing results.
 This overrides the global `strict` setting.

-### Writing your own UX rules
+## Writing UX rules
 UX rules are written as JavaScript objects and passed into the `extendExpectDesignReviewer` call.
-You can view the default rules [here](./packages/shared/src/rules.ts).
+You can view the default rules [here](./packages/shared/src/rules.json).

 Rules are evaluated as part of a multi-modal LLM call, so they can be as complex as you want.
 Here is an example of a rule that checks if the text is too wide.
 ```typescript